Precautions

 BTW YouTube uses a CODEC that is not accelerated by older versions of CPUs, so you'll need an extension such as "enhanced-h264ify" to force YouTube to use H264.

-Tweaking/fixing mouse/trackpad/scrolling/video latency/tearing:
+Tweaking/fixing mouse/trackpad/scrolling/video latency/tearing

 Definitely back up the config files before you start messing with stuff, it's easy to go wrong.